anonymoose/chuck/README.md

 # The Details.

 This is a Python 3 / Flask project that currently exposes one endpoint.
-You need to deploy it to
+You need to deploy it to kubernetes on AWS.
+You don't have to build the cluster, it's already up.

 You have been provided with shell scripts that take care of some of the fiddly bits around working with Python on Docker/K8s.
-These scripts may or may not have bugs in them.

 # Get it running locally